 Nail in the coffin for intensive glucose control?

+NEJM 3/26/09 – The NICE-SUGAR investigators published the latest of several trials that show no benefit to intensive glucose control (see meta-analysis).
+In fact, this study shows increased mortality from tight gylcemic control in the ICU.
 This appears to be a well done study – over 6,000 subjects, multicenter, both medical and surgical patients, 90-day follow up.
 Withdrawals were slightly higher in the treatment arm (10 vs 7 percent) but intent-to-treat analysis was used.
 Insulin use was non-blinded.
+So should the intensive glucose control protocol be shelved next to blood-letting and COX-2 inhibitors?

-Source: Consider The Evidence: Med/Peds Journal Roundup - Category: Internists and Doctors of Medicine Authors: medblog Tags: Uncategorized Source Type: blogs
+Source: Consider The Evidence: Med/Peds Journal Roundup - Category: Internists and Doctors of Medicine Authors: Tags: Uncategorized Source Type: blogs